Facebook iconThe Complete Guide to Observability for LiveKit Agents

 Why Is This Combination Perfect for LiveKit?

 Traditional monitoring setups often fall short with real-time applications.
+I’ve seen basic monitoring miss issues that only became obvious once metrics, logs, and traces were viewed together.
 Here's why this stack is particularly well-suited for LiveKit agents:

 -Low overhead: These tools are designed to monitor high-throughput systems without impacting performance